ArunAryal/MathematicalExpressionAPI/README.md

 ## Overview

 The user draws a mathematical expression on a canvas in the frontend.
-The image is sent to this backend, which passes it through a deep learning model trained on the [MathWriting dataset](https://research.google/blog/mathwriting-a-dataset-for-handwritten-mathematical-expression-recognition/).
+The image is sent to this backend, which passes it through a deep learning model trained on the [MathWriting dataset](https://huggingface.co/datasets/deepcopy/MathWriting-human).
 The model recognizes the expression and returns a LaTeX string.
-If the expression is an equation, integral, or derivative, SymPy evaluates it automatically.
+SymPy then evaluates the result where applicable — solving equations, evaluating integrals, derivatives, summations, and products, and simplifying plain expressions.

 ## Related Repositories